 17. Alteration of contract document

-(1) An alteration of (including an addition to) a contract document by the credit provider after it is signed by the debtor is presumed to be ineffective unless, after the alteration is made, the debtor signs or initials in the margin opposite the alteration.
+(1) An alteration of (including an addition to) a contract document by the credit provider after it is signed by the debtor is ineffective unless the debtor has agreed in writing to the alteration.

 (2) This section does not apply to an alteration having the effect of reducing the debtor’s liabilities under the credit contract.

+[Section 17 amended in Gazette 29 Sep 2006 p.
+4243.]

 18. Copy of contract for debtor

 (1) If a contract document is to be signed by the debtor and returned to the credit provider, the credit provider must give the debtor a copy to keep.